rails/rails/guides/source/debugging_rails_applications.md

 @recent_comments = []
 ```

-Now you can see that the +@comments+ relationship was loaded and @recent_comments defined because the line was executed.
+Now you can see that the `@comments` relationship was loaded and @recent_comments defined because the line was executed.

-If you want to go deeper into the stack trace you can move single +steps+, through your calling methods and into Rails code.
+If you want to go deeper into the stack trace you can move single `steps`, through your calling methods and into Rails code.
 This is one of the best ways to find bugs in your code, or perhaps in Ruby or Rails.

 ### Breakpoints

 A breakpoint makes your application stop whenever a certain point in the program is reached.
 The debugger shell is invoked in that line.

-You can add breakpoints dynamically with the command +break+ (or just +b+).
+You can add breakpoints dynamically with the command `break` (or just `b`).
 There are 3 possible ways of adding breakpoints manually:

-* +break line+: set breakpoint in the _line_ in the current source file.
+* `break line`: set breakpoint in the _line_ in the current source file.
-* +break file:line [if expression]+: set breakpoint in the _line_ number inside the _file_.
+* `break file:line [if expression]`: set breakpoint in the _line_ number inside the _file_.
 If an _expression_ is given it must evaluated to _true_ to fire up the debugger.
-* +break class(.|\#)method [if expression]+: set breakpoint in _method_ (. and \# for class and instance method respectively) defined in _class_.
+* `break class(.|\#)method [if expression]`: set breakpoint in _method_ (. and \# for class and instance method respectively) defined in _class_.
 The _expression_ works the same way as with file:line.

 ```bash
 (rdb:5) break 10
 Breakpoint 1 file /PathTo/project/vendor/rails/actionpack/lib/action_controller/filters.rb, line 10
 ```

-Use +info breakpoints _n_+ or +info break _n_+ to list breakpoints.
+Use `info breakpoints _n_` or `info break _n_` to list breakpoints.
 If you supply a number, it lists that breakpoint.
 Otherwise it lists all breakpoints.

 ```bash
 (rdb:5) info breakpoints